Skip to Navigation Skip to Content

 Highly stressed (16-20): Prioritize for mitigation.
 Identify and implement major rehabilitation strategies to reduce or remove stressors.
 Continue monitoring.

-Hydrologic Response Unit
+Hydrologic Response Units

 To help identify ponds where immediate, meaningful action may be taken, the hydrologic response unit (HRU) hotspots on a pond shore can be referenced to locate where stormwater management solutions should be considered.

 The HRU tool generated the flow rate, the load of total suspended solids, total phosphorus, and total nitrogen.
-These stressors were included in the cumulative stressor score, and for this report were also mapped (Figure 1).
+These stressors were included in the cumulative stressor score, and for this study were also mapped (Figure 1).
 Figure 1 (below) shows hotspots along pond shorelines where impervious surfaces (e.g., roads, boat ramps) and phosphorus loading hotspots intersect.
 These locations will need to be ground-truthed as the HRU tool does not take into consideration existing stormwater management practices.

 Figure 1.
 Cape-wide HRU phosphorous loading hotspots where impervious surfaces are within 100 feet of the pond shore.